Knowing how to reduce taxes in retirement is paramount to making your money last.

 Why?

 Because it affects how much of that withdrawal you will lose to taxes.
-With a little planning, you can reduce your tax bill significantly.
+With a little planning, you may be able to reduce your tax bill significantly.

 To manage your income and tax brackets efficiently, you must plan how and when you'll withdraw from taxable, tax-deferred, and tax-free savings.